-These are just some of the many questions that an individual will be asked so that the kind of prescription drug addiction rehab center in Athens Tennessee that he or she goes to will be one that will meet his or her treatment needs best.
+These are just some of the many questions that an individual will be asked so that the kind of treatment that he or she goes to will be one that will meet his or her treatment needs best.

-Programs Offered At a Prescription Drug Addiction Rehab Centers In Athens Tennessee
+Programs Offered At Our Prescription Drug Rehab in Athens, TN

 Once it is determined what kind of prescription drug treatment in Athens, TN an individual is best suited for, he or she will begin that programming.
 Depending on the needs of the individual, he or she might participate in one or several different levels of prescription drug addiction treatment.

 The top-tier of all addiction treatment is residential treatment.
-When enrolled in a residential prescription drug addiction rehab center in Athens Tennessee, clients will live at the facility anywhere from 30 to 60 to 90 days, depending on their needs.
+When enrolled in a residential prescription drug treatment center, clients will live at the facility anywhere from 30 to 60 to 90 days, depending on their needs.
 Most people who begin their care in a residential setting will participate in detox, which is the process of clearing the body of any and all toxic substances like prescription drugs.
 Depending on the drugs that have been abused, clients may receive specialized medications to help with this process.
 Once the client has been deemed stable enough to participate in therapy, he or she will do just that.

-Residential prescription drug addiction rehab center in Athens Tennessee offers baseline therapies like an individual, group, and family therapies, as well as more specific, pointed therapies like behavioral therapies, contingency management programs, trauma treatment, and holistic treatment options.
+Residential treatment offers baseline therapies like an individual, group, and family therapies, as well as more specific, pointed therapies like behavioral therapies, contingency management programs, trauma treatment, and holistic treatment options.
 When the client has completed the program, he or she can either transition back into everyday life, or transition into one of the following types of treatment programs.

-An intensive outpatient program is a prescription drug addiction rehab center in Athens Tennessee that requires clients to come to the facility each day for the entire day for up to eight weeks.
+An intensive outpatient program is a level of treatment that requires clients to come to the facility each day for the entire day for up to eight weeks.
 Unlike residential treatment, the client can go home after the day is completed.
 Whether or not a client is beginning his or her treatment in intensive outpatient treatment or is coming in after completing a residential programming, he or she will participate in a handful of different therapies, as well as work with psychologists who can help prescribe them any medications needed to support good mental health.

-Outpatient treatment is a type of Athens Tennessee prescription drug addiction rehab center that is usually the best fit for those with a mild prescription drug addiction, or those who are coming out of a residential or intensive outpatient treatment program.
+Outpatient treatment is usually the best fit for those with a mild prescription drug addiction or those who are coming out of a residential or intensive outpatient treatment program.

-When enrolled in an outpatient prescription drug addiction rehab center in Athens Tennessee, clients will live at home and either participate in a morning or evening program.
+When enrolled in our outpatient prescription drug rehab in Athens, Tennessee, clients will live at home and either participate in a morning or evening program.
 This allows clients to continue to carry on with their everyday business, such as going to work or school, taking care of one’s family, or upholding other responsibilities.
 Outpatient programming tends to last for weeks at a time, however many clients continue their care for as long as they feel necessary.

-Get Professional Help At JourneyPure’s Athens Tennessee Prescription Drug Addiction Rehab
+Get Professional Help At JourneyPure’s Athens, Tennessee Prescription Drug Rehab